vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-aspects-of-a-good-application.md

 Topics must include endorsements from current Ubuntu members, developers, and uploaders.
 When applying for a specific level, having endorsements from current members with the same or wider rights is required.

-For Canonical employees, it is recommended to have endorsements of members outside of Canonical.
+It is recommended to have endorsements of members from outside your team/Organization, they provide implicit evidence of you being well connected in the community vs working in silo.
-Depending on the upload rights being pursued, and breadth of delegated power, an applicant should have endorsements from outside their current Company organization.
+Depending on the upload rights being pursued, and breadth of delegated power, this is more strict and those really should have endorsements from outside their current team and if possible company.
+To allow that to accrue while working towards upload rights, please consider to sometimes ask non-team or non-company members to review and sponsor your work.
+Also partial endorsements (see below) can help to more quickly get at least some external endorsement.

 Including endorsements from sponsors is the best way to show evidence.
 If an application lacks endorsements from major package sponsors, it will negatively impact an application if it causes the suspicion that those that have seen a lot of your work would not support your application.